premhazra/skills-introduction-to-github/README.md

 <header>
+This is a clone of GitHub’s official ‘Introduction to GitHub’ course for my own learning.
+I followed and completed the exercises to understand branching, commits, and pull requests.
 <!--
   <<< Author notes: Course header >>>
   Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.